John Iredale (academic)

-Sir John Iredale (born 1960) is a British academic and medical doctor.
-He is Pro Vice Chancellor for Health, and Chair of Experimental Medicine, at the University of Bristol.
+Sir John Peter Iredale (born 1960) is a British academic and medical doctor.
+He is an Emeritus Professor of Experimental Medicine, at the University of Bristol and Chair of the Lister Institute for Preventative Medicine.
 He specialises in pancreatic and hepatobiliary medicine.

 Background

 Iredale was born in Oxford on 9 November 1960.
 His father was the director of the Harwell laboratory of the UK Atomic Energy Authority in Oxfordshire.
 He attended the City of Oxford High School for Boys.
 In 1985, Iredale graduated with a Bachelor of Medicine with Honours from the University of Southampton.